 I just created a Google Analytics account to track traffic on my blog!
 Click To Tweet

 How to Install Google Analytics in Blogger

-1. Once you have your tracking code, sign into you Blogger account and go to “Settings –> Other” and scroll to the bottom.
+1. Once you have your tracking code, sign into your Blogger account and go to “Settings –> Other” and scroll to the bottom.
 You will see a Google Analytics section.
-Copy your tracking id from Google Analytics and paste it the Analytics Web Property ID section.
+Copy your tracking id from Google Analytics and paste it into the Analytics Web Property ID section.
 Click “Save.”

 2. Just kidding, installing Google Analytics in Blogger is super easy!

 *Note: These instructions are for a self-hosted, WordPress.org blog.

 1. Sign into the back-end of your WordPress blog, go to “Plugins –> Add New.”
 Search for Google Analytics by MonsterInsights.
 Click “Install Now.”

 2. Once it is installed, click “Activate.”
 Once it is activated, either click “Settings” from the “Installed Plugins” page or go to “Insights –> Settings” in the left-hand menu.

 3. You are now on the “General Settings” tab.
 Click “Authenticate with your Google account.”